CohenArthur/rust-gistre-workshop/2_generics_collections/live_coding/README.md

 The `Ouguiya` currency is interesting as it does not have "cents": It is a non-decimal currency.
 Therefore, you cannot have 16.2 Ouguiya.
 Only 16 or 17.

+Now, you need to change your bank type so that it is able to accept one type of currency.
+For example, you should be able to instanciate a bank called `bank_of_america` that only deals with dollars.

+Pro-tip: You can implement how a currency should be displayed for the whole trait, not just the implementors :)

 __Exchange rate table__:
 |Currency|Exchange rate|
 |---|---|
 |Dollar|1|
 |Euro|1.17|
 |Ouguiya|0.03|

+## 3 - Going further - International banks

+Alter your bank type so that it can hold any kind of money.
+For example, you can open an account at the `world_bank` using dollars, or using euros.